JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 Pattern matching in function heads should be used as control flow: Match on only the values needed to determine which function head to take.
 Function heads should not unwrap every value the function will use.

 ### Why is this a problem?
 If a function head fails to match on the passed arguments, a cryptic `(FunctionClauseError) no function clause matching` error is raised.
 With more than one function head (common with LiveComponent's `update/2` callback), the stacktrace will always point to the first callback/function implementation - which is not necessarily the function head that failed to match.
 Determining where the actual problem lies requires reverse engineering not only which function head should have been taken, but which value was missing and/or incorrect.
-In LiveViews and LiveComponents with large assigns maps, this can be difficult to spot.
+This can be difficult to spot, especially in LiveViews and LiveComponents with large assigns maps.

 ### Example

 Imagine a new user form with several inputs.
-The form is simple, but different code paths must be taken depending on which authorization provider the user chooses: Username/password, Sign in with Github, Google, Facebook, Sign in with Apple, etc.
+The form is simple and requires different code paths to be taken depending on which authorization provider the user chooses: Username/password, Sign in with Github, Google, Facebook, Sign in with Apple, etc.

 ```html
 <.form for={@form} phx-change="validate" phx-submit="create-user">